 Licensing is required regardless of the motivation for providing care, and whether or not there is advertisement of or payment of services.
 The essential fact is that a child or children receive care away from their parents.
 A license is not required when child care is provided for not more than two children unrelated to the provider for 20 hours of a week or LESS.
 Total time is determined by adding the hours each child is cared for weekly.

 KDHE contracts with the Butler County Health Department to provide local regulatory services for:

 How to Open a Facility

 For those interested in opening a child care facility the first step is to attend an orientation class.
-Home-based orientation classes are held on a monthly basis, normally the third Friday of the month from 9-11:30 a.m. at the health department.
+Home-based orientation classes are held on a monthly basis on the fourth Friday of the month from 9-11:30 a.m. at the Butler County Health Department.
+If these dates do not work with your schedule contact Amy at (316) 621-4523 for an appointment.
 Pre-registration is not required and there is no fee for the class.
-To verify orientation class schedule or for further information please contact Amy at (316) 621-4523.

 Orientation Dates for 2019:

 May 24 November 22

 Center-based, preschool-based, or school-age based orientation classes are held on an as needed basis.
 To verify orientation class schedule, schedule an appointment, or have any further questions please contact Amy at (316) 621-4523.

 The Butler County Health Department is responsible for investigating complaints on child care facilities within Butler County.
 If you have a concern or complaint with a licensed facility or an unregulated facility (someone caring for children without a license) please call (316) 321-3400.